giorgiacarrasi/auto-parts-shop/README.md

 |     Promotion    |     Reduction of   Price Cost                                                           |     Product                         |     A special percentage   off on a price product.
 This condition could interest one or more product or   neither.             |
 |     Payment      |             /                                                                           |     Expense,   Product, Customer    |     An order   could be pay using more than a Payment Type.
 Cash or electronic payment.                                        |
 | Category         | A category standardizes a group of products that share similar qualities or functions.  |     /                               | Product                                                                                                                        |
+# ER Model
+## First Version

+[IMMAGINE SCHEMA]

+On the first version we can find different entities.
+- **Customer**: this entity represents a person who buy prodcuts at the special parts shop.
+The Customer has some data that we use to identify himself.
+The <mark>id_code</mark> is the unique code client.
+We know also the _Residence Address_ and general informations as name and surname.
+The entity presents the specification _Company_ or _PrivateCustomer_ useful to understand the type of Customer.
+Based on the result the Customer will be associated on the attribute _VAT_ or _id_code_.

+A Customer could place one or more order.

+- **Order**: the entity _order_ represents the purchase that could contains at least one or more products.
+Each order got the idenitifier code, _id_code_, and the data where is placed.

+A order belongs to a single customer.